TvoozMagnificent/SunSip/README.md

-First, to get the hang of SLWNSNBP, lets...
+First, to get the hang of SLWNSNBP (Sun Sip), lets...

 # Analyze a sample program: